Can Snakes Climb?

 Only a few species are gifted climbers.
 Snakes do not stick like lizards or insects.
 The snake needs something to grab onto and push off of.

 How Do They Get In?

 While it may seem far-fetched, snakes are able to sneak into attics and take up residence.
-Only a few species are gifted climbers capable of gliding up the trunks of trees or telephone poles to get to house roofs.
-The pests then get inside via gaps in roof eaves, open windows, or vents.
+The pests then get inside via gaps in roof eaves, open windows, holes, or vents.